 As we discussed earlier in the year, I am currently pregnant with my first child and will need to take a pregnancy leave by the end of this month.
 I will be out of the office from June 25 to September 10, 2012 for my delivery, recovery and initial child care.

-To make my transition easier I have created a list of all projects I will complete before leaving.
-I have also setup a list of required tasks for the person that will be taking over my work when I am on maternity leave.
+To make my transition easier, I have created a list of all projects I will complete before leaving.
+I have also setup a list of required tasks for the person who will be taking over my work when I am on maternity leave.

 Before taking leave, I will finalize the ABC site expansion plan, XYZ sales proposal and Month end meeting agenda.
-Once these are completed Monthly sales reports and the XYZ marketing plan creation needs to created by the person taking over my duties.
+Once these are completed, the monthly sales reports and the XYZ marketing plan needs to created by the person taking over my duties.

-Richard Green, who is a member of my team, should be the perfect candidate to take over my tasks once I leave for my maternity leave.
-He can contact me quickly over the phone, email and messenger.
-I will access to these at home and will be checking them regularly.
+Richard Green, who is a member of my team, should be the perfect candidate to take over once I leave for my maternity leave.
+I will also be leaving my personal contact details with him in case he needs to coordinate with me over work related issues.

 Regards,